wing5wong/artisan-whs-static/source/_events/2024-10-13_school-begins-at-period-2-10-05am-for-years-9-12.md

 ---
-title: School begins at period 2 (10.05am) for Years 9-12
+title: School begins at 10.05am (start of period 2) for Years 9-12
 date: 2024-10-29T09:39:00.000Z
 ---
 Due to Year 13 Graduation Breakfast, school begins at 10.05am – the start of period 2 - for students in Years 9, 10, 11, and 12.